The Free Dictionary by Farlex

 Engagement, Approach, Support

-Games, daily word, news, and more pull kids and adults in, though the layout could use design improvements and a bit of color.
+Games, a daily word, news, and more pull kids and adults in, though the layout is quite busy and almost overwhelming.

-Breadth and depth of content is amazing, as are the options for display, search, and language.
-Kids with different learning styles should find a way to learn vocab here.
+The breadth and depth of content is impressive, as are the options for display, search, and language.
+Kids can play a variety of word games.

-Fourteen world languages, translation, audio, and main page controls make the app very accessible.
+Fourteen world languages, translation, audio, and main-page controls make the app accessible for many kids.